Aheggelund/Weather_Forecast/README.md

 ## Scheduled runs

-Because it is difficult to fetch historical radar image data from yr.no, we can schedule the get_data.py script to fetch data every hour (smallest temporal increment for images).
+Because it is difficult to fetch historical radar image data from yr.no, we can schedule a script to fetch data every hour (smallest temporal increment for images).

 1. run task scheduler on windows (easiest option)